ChaosDynamix/Arcadia/guide/storage/filesystems.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to create and mount the filesystems required by Arch Linux.
+This page describes how to create and mount the filesystems required to install Arch Linux.
 {: .fs-5 .fw-300}

 ## Table of contents